Percentage Increase Calculator: A Complete Guide (With Examples)

 2. Confusing with percentage point change (see prior section).

-3. Dividing by zero — original value (A) cannot be zero.
+3. Dividing by zero — original value

 4. Rounding too early — keep precision until final step.